 - International Business Registration Number (IBRN).
 ECCMA governs the legal identifier, IBRN (formally ALEI).
 This identifier originates from a government registry at a company’s formation.
 The company’s registration number serves as the suffix of the IBRN.
 The IBRN conforms to ISO 80000-116, creating a digital legal identity by adding a ISO predefined ALEI prefix.
 This legal identity standard holds great promise since it utilizes the established legal status of government bodies and is cost-free.

-To better understand the process of digital identification, let’s examine how various countries approach this task.
-Indeed, countries serve as excellent examples, as they are the primary public authorities responsible for issuing digital identities.
-Furthermore, the methods and informational elements used to verify an individual’s identity can vary significantly from country to country.
-As a result of a country successfully verifying the information about the identity of an individual, they issue a national digital identity to those individuals.
-Specifically, these informational elements include:
+To better understand the process of digital identification, let’s examine how various countries verify the identity of individuals.
+Without a doubt, countries serve as excellent examples, as they are the primary public authority that is responsible for issuing digital identities.
+At the same time, the methods and informational elements used to verify an individual’s identity can vary significantly from country to country.
+See below, for common types of information elements that countries use to verify an individual’s identity.

-Examples of Information to Verify an Individual’s Identity
+Examples of Information Elements to Verify an Individual’s Identity

 - Textual information such as name and date of birth